 The exposé of facts very succinctly put is, on 21.10.1994, Mariam Rasheeda, a Maldivian National, was arrested and sent to judicial custody.
 During interrogation, she made certain confessions alleging, certain official secrets and documents of Indian Space Research Organization (ISRO) had been leaked out by scientists of ISRO.

-On 30.11.1994, S. Nambi Narayanan, the Appellant, was arrested.
-After the investigation, the CBI submitted a report before the Chief Judicial Magistrate (CJM), Ernakulam stating that the evidence collected indicated that the allegations of espionage against the scientists at ISRO, including the Appellant, were not proved and were false.
+On 30.11.1994, Appellant-S. Nambi Narayanan was arrested.
+After investigation, CBI submitted a report before Chief Judicial Magistrate (CJM), Ernakulam stating, evidence collected indicated allegations of espionage against scientists at ISRO, including Appellant, were not proved and were false.
 Accused were discharged.

-On 27.06.1996, the State Government of Kerala, decided to conduct re-investigation of the case by the State Police.
-The notification for re-investigation was challenged before the High Court of Kerala but the notification was upheld.
-Aggrieved, the Appellant moved this Court by filing a Special Leave Petition.
+On 27.06.1996, State Government of Kerala, decided to conduct a re-investigation.
+The notification for re-investigation, though challenged before High Court of Kerala, was upheld.
+Aggrieved-Appellant moved SC.

-In the instant case suitable compensation has to be awarded.
-We think it appropriate to direct the State of Kerala to pay a sum of Rs.
-50 Lakhs towards compensation to the Appellant within eight weeks.”
+In instant case, suitable compensation has to be awarded.
+We think it appropriate to direct State of Kerala to pay a sum of Rs.
+50 Lakhs towards compensation to Appellant within 8 weeks.”

 – Hon’ble Chief Justice of India, Hon’ble Justice Dipak Misra, S. Nambi Narayanan, [Civil Appeal Nos.
 6637-6638 of 2018].